Last Updated: August 7, 2025

 what to do if your phone is hacked

 Phishing websites might look highly similar to real ones.
 Check whether all buttons on the website work properly and whether the URL is spelled correctly.
-For example, a fake Airbnb website might have few functional pages and the URL “air-bnb.com” instead of “airbnb.com.”
+For example, a fake Airbnb website might have a few functional pages and the URL “air-bnb.com” instead of “airbnb.com.”

 Lastly, right-click on a hyperlink and select Properties.
 You will see the actual link destination.
 Don’t click if it differs from where the link claimed to lead.